JentleJoe/old-alx-low_level_programming/0x00-hello_world/README.md

-C program that prints exactly "with proper grammar, but the outcome is a piece of art," C program that prints the sizes of various data types on the computer it is compiled and run on Script that generates the assembly code of a C code and save it in an output file
+C program that prints exactly "with proper grammar, but the outcome is a piece of art," C program that prints the sizes of various data types on the computer it is compiled and run on Script that generates the assembly code of a C code and save it in an output file C program that prints exactly and that piece of art is useful" - Dora Korpar, 2015-10-19 , without using printf or puts